lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 ***
 REFERENCES:

 Rauch et al., 2019.
 Trace Information Extraction (TIE): A new approach to extract structural information from traces in geological maps.
 Journal of Structural Geology, 125, 268-300, doi: 10.1016/j.jsg.2019.06.007

 Fernandez, 2005.
 Obtaining a best fitting plane through 3D georeferenced data.
 Journal of Structural Geology, 125, 268-300, doi: 10.1016/j.jsg.2004.12.004

+The following example data sets can be downloaded at www.swisstopo.ch:
+	- the 1:25'000 GeoCover geological vector data set of Switzerland, including the bedrock data, the faults and the orientation measurements
+	- the digital elevation model swissALTI3D

 ***
 CONTACT: